orbitrs/docs/core-concepts/README.md

 ## 🧩 Component Model

 Orbit's component model is built on a unified file format (`.orbit`) that combines markup, styling, and logic in a single cohesive unit.
+For detailed information, see the [Component Model](./component-model.md) documentation.

 ### Component Lifecycle